 The risks associated with carrying a baby beyond the due date are very small, and in fact, these don’t become a concern until after week 42.
 Still, it’s best to be well-educated in case you do reach the point where your healthcare provider starts talking about things like extra testing or even considering induction.

-The main risks associated with a pregnancy that passes 42 weeks are untero-placental insufficiency, decreased amniotic fluid, and postmaturity syndrome.
+The main risks associated with a pregnancy that passes 42 weeks are utero-placental insufficiency, decreased amniotic fluid, and postmaturity syndrome.

 In pregnancy, the placenta provides respiration and nutrition for baby.
 But it’s an organ with a limited life — we’re not meant to have a functioning placenta indefinitely.
 In a post-term pregnancy, the placenta starts to get old and may not function as well as it did earlier in pregnancy.
 With time, it may fail to provide the respiratory function and essential nutrients baby needs.
 (2)

 As baby grows, there may be a decrease in the amount of amniotic fluid.
 This drop in fluid levels tends to be much more common after 42 weeks.
 During pregnancy, the amniotic fluid acts as a cushion for baby inside the womb.
 Having less of it increases the chances that the umbilical cord could become pinched as baby moves or as the uterus contracts, ultimately decreasing the flow of oxygen to baby (2).

 About 20% of post-term babies have postmaturity syndrome, or dysmaturity syndrome (3).
 This is a group of symptoms resulting from insufficient nutrition from the placenta.
-It includes thin, wrinkled, peeling skin, a thin body, long hair and nails, and frequently the passage of meconium (3).
+It includes: thin, wrinkled, peeling skin; a thin body; long hair and nails; and frequently the passage of meconium (3).

 Remember that while these things may sound worrisome, most women who give birth even after 42 weeks deliver healthy babies.
 The fact that the risks exist just means that your caregiver will watch your baby carefully.
 If your baby shows any signs of stress, your provider will talk to you about the option of inducing labor.